 - Diabetes .
-A woman in her mid-30s to mid-60s who has diabetes is twice as likely to get heart failure as a man of that age.
+Women in their mid-30s to mid-60s who have diabetes are twice as likely to get heart failure as men of that age.

 - Atrial fibrillation .
 A woman who has an irregular heartbeat may be at higher risk of heart failure than a man who has one.

 - Coronary heart disease.
 Fat-clogged arteries are less likely to be a main cause for heart failure in women than in men.
 At the same time, women are more likely to have heart failure, a stroke, or die within 5 years after a heart attack than men.

 - Pregnancy.
 Although it’s rare, women can have heart failure in the month before or a few months after they give birth.
 If they do, they’re likely to have it again with future pregnancies, especially if they’re over 35, African-American, or have pregnancy-related diabetes.